In 2018, I embarked on a road trip to a destination that I’d wanted to visit for a long time!

 The next morning we’ll continue onward to Glenfinnan Viaduct – a train bridge famous for carrying the Hogwarts Express in Harry Potter!
 As a long-term Potter fan, I’m pretty excited for this one.
 I’ll try my best to time our visit so that we see one of the steam trains passing over the bridge.

 It’s a short drive onwards to Mallaig, where we’ll catch a ferry over to Isle of Skye, but the weather wasn’t cooperating so we ended up driving back to access the island via road.
-I booked us an Airbnb apartment in Portree, the major town on Isle of Skye, where we can base ourselves for the next few days.
+I booked us an Airbnb cottage in Portree, the major town on Isle of Skye, where we can base ourselves for the next few days.

 Day 7: Loch Ness + Inverness

 We drove our rental car over Skye Bridge back to the mainland, with our first stop being Eilean Donan Castle.
 This 13th century castle is apparently one of the most photographed in Scotland with a picture perfect lakeside location and mountain backdrop.

 It’s an hour drive on to Loch Ness, famous for ‘Nessie’ – the monster that is rumoured to dwell beneath the surface of the lake.
 As a fan of mysteries, conspiracies, and unexplained phenomenons, I’m dead keen to check out the Loch Ness Centre which has an exhibition featuring Nessie’s legendary tale!

 I’d originally planned to have a glamping experience overnight at Loch Ness, but when I went to book it, I found that it had sold out for our dates.
 While looking for an alternative, I discovered some adorable glamping pods on a farm up past Inverness that look like just as cosy a place to spend the night!

 Day 8: Inverness + Cairngorms NP

 We travelled onwards to Cairngorms National Park in the Scottish Highlands the next morning.
 I’d never heard of this park before the trip, but after doing a little research on activities in the area, I made the discovery that you can visit a free-roaming reindeer herd here!
 I’m unbelievably excited to see these arctic animals up close in their natural environment.